CooperStansbury/hematokytos/README.md

 # Hematokytos

-Hematokytos - "Blood cell."

-## Overview

-This repository provides a set of pipelines and utilities for collecting, integrating and analysing single-cell data from direct reprogramming experiments and related native hematopoietic cell types.
-Workflows cover preprocessing, quality control, RNA velocity and network analysis with a focus on hematopoietic stem and progenitor cells.
+Hematokytos ("blood cell") collects pipelines and utilities for gathering, integrating, and analysing single-cell data from direct reprogramming experiments alongside native hematopoietic cell types.
+Workflows cover preprocessing, quality control, RNA velocity, and network analysis with a focus on hematopoietic stem and progenitor cells.

 ## Repository Structure